F-41 (Michigan county highway): History

 The first highway designation to run from Oscoda toward Spruce to Alpena was the original M-10 on July 1, 1919.
 This segment of highway was later redesignated as a part of US 23 in 1926 when the United States Numbered Highway System was established.
 Realignments of US 23 created both versions of M-171.

 The initial incarnation of M-171 served as a loop route off US 23 which departed the main highway east of Spruce, traveled west through Spruce, then north past Hubbard Lake and through Wilson before returning to US 23 near Alpena.
 This roadway was part of US 23 before it was redesignated M-171 in 1932.
 This routing is now occupied by the present day routings of Spruce, Hubbard Lake and Wilson roads.
 This version of M-171 was removed from the system in 1934.

 The second version of M-171 that ran between Oscoda and Caledonia Township in Alcona County was assumed into the state trunkline system in 1936.
 This was another former segment of US 23.
 Expansion of the Oscoda Army Air Field (later Wurtsmith Air Force Base) in the early 1940s shifted M-171 eastward, more closely following the west shore of Van Ettan Lake.
 Portions of the old route were taken up by the expansion, while the rest became part of present-day Skeel Avenue.
+A narrow bridge along M-171 was set for replacement in 1958 after it had been left out of a reconstruction project for the highway.
 M-171 existed along the Oscoda to Caledonia Township route for 24 years before being decommissioned in late 1960 or early 1961.
 The routing was then assigned County Road F-41 after October 5, 1970, and has retained that designation ever since.